 Or as I call it, a talking whiteboard.

-My final choice is the calming cat.
+My final choice is the Calming Cat.
 Essentilly a cross between a weighted cushion and a tactile, sensory resource.
 This intervention is simply fabulous for children with sensory accuity and fine motor hyperactivity.
 In much the same method as the Fidgety Feet and The Weighted Neck Pad, this combination of tactile and sensory provides the perfect solution to relaxation for a range of children.
-At the TES SEN Virtual Show, I shall be demonstrating how to use the Calming Cat in association with different tactile aids and special interests.